1Hibiki1/locks-py/README.md

 An editor window should pop up.
 Start coding!
 You can find examples at `examples/`.
 To run a program, open a locks file through `File -> Open`, and choose `Run -> Run(debug)` from the menu bar.
 For more details, check the [Editor](#editor) section.

-You can run a lox program by using the interpreter as:
+To run a locks program from the command line, run

 ``` console
 python locks-interpreter.py <path>